Infomaniak/desktop-kDrive/infomaniak-build-tools/windows/Readme.md

 To build in `Debug` mode, you will need to build and deploy the Windows extension first.

-## Link dependencies
+## Linking dependencies

-In order for CMake to be able to find all dependencies.
-Add all libraries install folder in the `PATH` environment variable:
+In order for CMake to be able to find all dependencies, add all libraries installation folder in the `PATH` environment variable:
 ```
 C:\Program Files (x86)\Poco\bin
 C:\Program Files (x86)\libzip\bin